 Do the investment managers hold the pool’s funds?

 No. A custodian that specializes in institutional portfolio custodianship holds the funds.
 While most brokers acting as investment managers provide some kind of insurance for their clients, it is better to have a separate custodian for safety.
 The custodian monitors all day-to-day transactions of our investment managers, balances accounts with the managers monthly, and provides a written monthly transaction report.

 How do we get reports on the activity in our affiliate pool account?

-The Fiscal Team office of the World Church records all transactions made by investment managers and calculates the actual return for each affiliate pool account.
+The World Church Fiscal Team records all transactions made by investment managers and calculates the actual return for each affiliate pool account.
 A concise statement of each account is available online, with additional information provided as of June 30 and December 31 each year.
 These statements show all activity in the account during the year with the allocation of investment returns shown for each month.
-In addition, you can register to be able to view your account at any time by going to www.CofChrist.org/investments to fill out the online access form.
+You can register to be able to view your account online at any time by going to www.CofChrist.org/investments to fill out the online access form.

 What kind of funds should we consider investing in the pool?

 The pool is an investment pool and should be used for investing funds that are not expected to be needed on a frequent basis.
 This would include operating reserves, building funds, endowment funds, and similar funds.
 It should not be used as a checking account or an account from which you make frequent withdrawals.